Conservation Projects

 "Nature is a school and its knowledge must be learned and shared."

 Participate in evening lectures while you rest from a day of exploration.
-With a variety of topics, you will learn more deeply about this wonderful Amazon ecosystem, about the research and conservation actions we carry out in the area and our relationship with nature.
+With a variety of topics, you will learn more deeply about this wonderful Amazon ecosystem, our research and conservation actions in the area, and our relationship with nature.

 Agroforestry farm